Spanish solution: Description

 This platform arrangement allows the separation of passenger streams by using one platform only for boarding and the other only for alighting.
 The separate designation of platforms for boarding and alighting has been proven effective at reducing dwell time at stations with high passenger numbers.

 The Spanish solution is most commonly applied at high-frequency underground metro stations.
 Stations are sometimes retrofitted to include a Spanish solution layout to expand the capacity of existing stations when there is no space to widen the existing platform, an issue that can occur in island platform configurations.

 To encourage passengers to exit to the correct platform, arriving trains typically first open their doors facing the platform for alighting passengers, and then open the doors for boarding passengers after a slight delay.

 Examples

-An example of the Spanish Solution is the Karlsplatz (Stachus) station on the Munich S-Bahn, which has island platforms for boarding and side platforms for alighting.

-Additionally this solution can be found on several Metro de Madrid stations: Sainz de Baranda, Avenida de America and many others.